-To EU

-Exports - Business to business sales no longer treated as dispatches, and consumer sales no longer subject to EU Distance Selling rules.
+From EU Imports - no longer treated as Acquisitions.
+See 'Imports' below.
+To EU Exports - Business to business sales no longer treated as dispatches, and consumer sales no longer subject to EU Distance Selling rules.
 See 'Exports' below.
+From Northern Ireland With some exceptions, treat as domestic transaction, subject to UK VAT.
 To Northern Ireland With some exceptions, treat as domestic transaction, subject to UK VAT.

-To Rest of World

-Exports, can be zero-rated if conditions met.
+From Rest of World See 'Imports' below.
+To Rest of World Exports, can be zero-rated if conditions met.
 See 'Exports' below.